ryanmgds/P4-Wildcats/README.md

 Colin ticket and link to code:

-Gavin ticket and link to code: https://github.com/ryanmgds/P4-Wildcats/projects/1#card-54299329
+Gavin ticket and link to code: https://github.com/ryanmgds/P4-Wildcats/projects/1#card-54299329- focused on deployment of website this week

 Bryce ticket and link to code: